 Moreover, the EU ETS already faces difficulties due to political conflicts and special interest lobbying.
 The increased volatility and prolonged uncertainty resulting from a Brexit could further hinder the effectiveness of the EU ETS, impeding the progress of carbon pricing and limiting efforts to address climate change.

 Another important consideration is the potential dominance of carbon taxation as a pricing tool in a post-Brexit UK.
 The UK has implemented a carbon price floor tax for the electricity sector and has other tax-based carbon reduction schemes in place for various sectors.
 Post-Brexit, these taxes could be expanded to cover the entire economy, providing a more meaningful carbon price compared to the current EU ETS price.
 This approach would ensure that climate change issues do not significantly impact the UK’s trade negotiations.

-When combined, the two notions above could not only lead to carbon taxation as the dominant carbon pricing tool in the UK but it could also lead to taxation, or more likely, virtual taxation via a price cap and floor, taking over in Europe as well.
-However unlikely this scenario may be, a Brexit and EU ETS exit may not help the cause of emissions trading.
+The combination of these factors may not only lead to carbon taxation becoming the primary carbon pricing mechanism in the UK but could also influence the adoption of taxation, or virtual taxation through a price cap and floor, throughout Europe.
+Although this scenario may seem unlikely, a Brexit and EU ETS exit could pose challenges for emissions trading.

-That Brexit creates economic uncertainty is hardly news.
-However, as we have argued, the forces at play can be far more nuanced than are at first apparent.
-The unintended consequences of a vote to leave could be far reaching for European emissions trading and thus the environment as a whole.
+In conclusion, it is evident that a Brexit introduces economic uncertainty.
+However, the implications can be more intricate than initially apparent.
+The unintended consequences of a vote to leave the EU could have far-reaching effects on European emissions trading and, consequently, the environment as a whole.